ChatGPT for marketing: the workflows worth your time in 2026

 Content without distribution

 ChatGPT makes it easier to produce content.
 It does not make content distribute itself.
 The time saved on production needs to go into distribution: seeding content on Reddit, building email lists, running LinkedIn thought leadership, or targeting AI search citation.
-We cover the distribution question in our answer engine optimization guide.
+We cover the distribution question in our answer engine optimisation guide.

 The right setup for ChatGPT marketing workflows